Medication Assisted Treatment Program

 Naltrexone (pill form) and Vivitrol (monthly intramuscular injection) are both non-narcotic, non-addictive substances that create a blockade, preventing other opioids of abuse from binding to the opioid receptors in the brain.

-Admission Criteria: Adults dependent on opioids who have successfully maintained abstinence for a period of at least 7 to 10 days.
+Admission Criteria: Adults dependent on opioids (or alcohol) who have successfully maintained abstinence for a period of at least 7 to 10 days.
 Clients who have successfully completed detoxification or residential treatment, as well as clients preparing for release from incarceration, are strongly encouraged to consider this option for sustaining their recovery.

 Common Questions and Answers